georgosgeorgos/GaiaBot/README.md

-no comunque giorgio ha contribuito eh..
+no comunq giorg has contributions yes?..